qinguorui2001/tp/docs/UserGuide.md

     * `sun` - sets due date to the coming sunday.

 Examples:
-* `give 1 d/Lab1 by/ 21/8/2021` gives the first student in currently displayed contact list `Lab1` with deadline 2021, Aug 21.
+* `give 1 d/Lab1 by/ 21/8/2021` gives the first student in currently displayed contact list `Lab1` with a deadline 2021, Aug 21.
-* `give 2 d/Assignment2 by/ 22/9/2021,1200` gives the second student in currently displayed contact list `Assignment2` with deadline 2021, Sep 22, 1200hrs.
+* `give 2 d/Assignment2 by/ 22/9/2021,1200` gives the second student in currently displayed contact list `Assignment2` with a deadline 2021, Sep 22, 1200hrs.
-* `give 1 d/Tutorial3 by/ mon` gives the first student in currently displayed contact list `Tutorial3` with deadline next monday 2359hrs.
+* `give 1 d/Tutorial3 by/ mon` gives the first student in currently displayed contact list `Tutorial3` with a deadline next monday 2359hrs.
-* `give 2 d/Report1 by/ tue, 1800` gives the second student in currently displayed contact list `Report1` with deadline next tuesday 1800hrs.
+* `give 2 d/Report1 by/ tue, 1800` gives the second student in currently displayed contact list `Report1` with a deadline next tuesday 1800hrs.

 #### Adding an assignment with specified module: `giveall`

-Adds an assignment with deadline to all students in the specified module .
+Adds an assignment with a deadline to all students in the specified module .

 Format: `giveall m/MODULE d/DESCRIPTION by/ D/M/YYYY [,HHMM]`

 Examples:
-* `giveall m/CS2100 d/Assignment 2 by/ 15/10/2021,1300` gives all students of module CS2100 `Assignment 2` with deadline 2021, Oct 15, 1300hrs.
+* `giveall m/CS2100 d/Assignment 2 by/ 15/10/2021,1300` gives all students of module CS2100 `Assignment 2` with a deadline 2021, Oct 15, 1300hrs.
-* `giveall m/CS2103T d/iP by/ 02/09/2021,2359` gives all students of module CS2103T `iP` with deadline 2021, Sep 2, 2359hrs.
+* `giveall m/CS2103T d/iP by/ 02/09/2021,2359` gives all students of module CS2103T `iP` with a deadline 2021, Sep 2, 2359hrs.

 ### Finding people who match with input keywords: `find`